fumeapp/humble/readme.md

         ],
     ],
 ```
+> Check your defaults as well, if it's not api, you'll need to change that

-If your user class is not `App\User`, we need to tell humble what it is:
+If your user class is not `App\Models\User`, we need to tell humble what it is:

 Publish Humble's configuration
 ```